truenas/documentation/content/SCALE/SCALETutorials/CommunityRecommends/SpotlightSupportSamba/index.md

 We will configure everything else from the shell TNS has built in, so this is all we have to do here.

 After that start your docker image.
-Open a shell an double check your files accessability.
+Open a shell and double check your files accessibility.
 I have mounted my scans folder under /media/scans, so I do a
 ```ls -lah /media/scans/ ```
 and get something like this: